yyunikov/yunikov-commons/README.md

 Collection of common utility classes I miss in Java language and usually reuse on most of the projects.

-## Why another commons?

-I couldn't find any well designed small library for myself which contain such classes, so I've created my own.

-This project is intended to be small and contains the most reusable classes with no overhead.

 ## LICENSE
 MIT License